 The Thomas W. Ewing Lecture

-For the 2012 Thomas W. Ewing Lectureship, Millikin brought two former congressmen, a Democrat and a Republican, to speak on the implications of the 2012 presidential election on Oct.
-23, in Richards Treat University Center.
-The appearances of Jack Buechner (R-Mo.) and William Robert Roy (D-Kansas) were made possible through the Congress to Campus program, a program designed to connect former members of Congress with college students.
+For the 2012 Thomas W. Ewing Lectureship, Millikin brought two former congressmen, a Democrat and a Republican, to speak on the implications of the 2012 presidential election.
+The appearances of Jack Buechner (R-Mo.) and William Robert Roy (D-Kansas) on Oct.
+23 in Richards Treat University Center, were made possible through the Congress to Campus program, a program designed to connect former members of Congress with college students.

 David Frum was the speaker for the 2011 Thomas W. Ewing Lectureship held Oct.
 18, in Westminster Presbyterian Church.
 He offered detailed insights into exactly how Washington is changing - and what these changes will mean for us all - when he spoke on "Real Problems, Real Solutions: Transformative Ideas for Today's Political Landscape."

 The James W. Moore Lecture

 The James W. Moore Lecture Series was established in 1991 to honor the late James W. Moore of Decatur, Ill., by providing speakers who represent innovative or progressive political or artistic views.

 The 2014 James W. Moore Lecture will feature speaker Derreck Kayongo, founder of the Global Soap Project and recognized as a 2011 Hero by CNN.
 He will present "From Homeless Refugee to Living the American Dream."
 Wednesday, Feb.
 19, 2014 @ 7:30 PM @ AT Theatre